oracle/coherence-operator/docs/samples/management/console-cohql/README.md

    storage-coherence-2                   1/1     Running   0          44s
    ```

-1. Add data to the cluster via the Coherence Console
+1. Add data to the cluster using the Coherence console

-   Connect to the Coherence `console` using the following to create a cache.
+   Connect to the console and create a cache:

    ```bash
    $ kubectl exec -it --namespace sample-coherence-ns storage-coherence-0 bash /scripts/startCoherence.sh console
    ```

    At the `Map (?):` prompt, type `cache test`.
-This will create a cache in the service `PartitionedCache`.
+This creates a cache in the service `PartitionedCache`.

-   Use the following to add 50,000 objects of size 1024 bytes, starting at index 0 and using batches of 100.
+   Use the following command to add 50000 objects of size 1024 bytes, starting at index 0 and using batches of 100.

    ```bash
    bulkput 50000 1024 0 100